 The Unprocessed Ballots Report (PDF) features unofficial county updates on the number of outstanding ballots that still need to be processed during the official canvass.
 This information is voluntarily reported by county elections officials and may not be complete.

-State law requires county elections officials to report their final results to the Secretary of State by July 8, 2016.
-The Secretary of State then has until July 15, 2016, to certify the results of the election.
-For the most up-to-date vote counts before the statewide certified results are published, contact a county elections office directly.
+State law requires county elections officials to report their final results to the Secretary of State for presidential electors by December 6, 2016, and for all other contests by December 9, 2016.
+The Secretary of State will certify the results for presidential electors to the Governor by December 10, 2016, and will certify the results of all state contests by December 16, 2016.
+For the most up-to-date vote counts before the statewide certified results are published, you may contact a county elections office directly.